temporalio/documentation/blog/2020-10-23-the-making-of-new-user-sdk-tutorials.md

 <img class="docs-image-centered docs-image-max-width-20" src={require('../static/img/docs/steps.png').default} />

-We are far from satisfied with our documentation.
+&nbsp;&nbsp; We are far from satisfied with our documentation.
 We plan to bring SDK reference right into the docs, merge SDK tutorials into a single journey, so that a user can easily see how things are done across different languages, rewrite our concepts, re-write server management docs, and prepare for our hosted cloud offering that will enable all developers to build invincible applications.